Yashvi-2007/Oasis_Infobyte/OIBSIP_Task2-Random_Password_Generator/README.md

 ## 📌 Project Description
 This Random Password Generator is created to help users create secure passwords that are both complex and practical.
-Instead of producing random, hard-to-type strings, it can generate passwords with a mix of random characters and meaningful word patterns for easier recall — without compromising strength.
+Instead of producing random, hard-to-type strings, it can generate passwords that combine random characters with meaningful word patterns for easier recall — without compromising strength.
 Users can define password length, choose character sets (letters, numbers, symbols), and instantly copy the generated password to the clipboard.
 The program also includes a strength checker to ensure the password meets high-security standards.